Irek-h/JWT_CaDS/README.md

 A Key Derivation Function (KDF) is a cryptographic algorithm that derives one or more secret keys from a secret value.
 All hash-based KDFs are secure hash functions, but not all hash functions are hashed-based KDFs.

 In cryptography, often passwords are used instead of binary keys, because passwords are easier to remember, write down, and can be shorter.
-Using a password is problematic, because even if the passphrase contains good amount of randomness, it is not distributed evenly, which gives attacker partial knowledge, that can become the starting point for cracking the password.
+Using a password is problematic because even if the passphrase contains a good amount of randomness, it is not distributed evenly, which gives the attacker partial knowledge, that can become the starting point for cracking the password.

 When a certain algorithm needs a key (e.g. for signing JWT) a key derivation function is needed.
-It allows to transform password into key.
-For this purpose they use salts (random numbers, different for each key) along with multiple iterations to generate more secure keys.
-This process is called key-stretching, and slows down the password cracking attempts.
+It allows transforming the password into the key.
+For this purpose, they use salts (random numbers, different for each key) along with multiple iterations to generate more secure keys.
+This process is called "key stretching", and slows down the password cracking attempts.

 ## Dictionary attacks

 Dictionary attacks are a type of brute-force attack, one of the oldest but still common hacking techniques.
 Brute force is a method of breaking passwords and cryptographic keys by repeatedly entering various combinations of characters - until a specific password is revealed.
 This method works best for short and simple passwords.

 Dictionary attacks are based on the use of words that appear frequently in everyday speech.
 In practice, the method is based on the use of dictionaries of popular phrases or expressions.
 A special brute-force algorithm uses a specific variable (e.g. a previously known login from a database of basic logins or data disclosed after a large leak) to create password ideas for specific users.
-In case of hashed passwords, all possible hashes are precomputed and then tried in turn.
+In the case of hashed passwords, all possible hashes are precomputed and then tried in turn.
 That is why, for the sake of safety, it is not recommended to use, for example, dates of birth or common words or phrases.

 ## Rainbow table attacks

-This type of attack, in contrast to a dictionary attack, is based on working backwards from the hashed text.
+This type of attack, in contrast to a dictionary attack, is based on working backward from the hashed text.
 A rainbow table is a precomputed list of hashes and the passwords from which they were calculated.
 The rainbow table is optimized for hashes and passwords and thus achieves great space optimization while still maintaining good look-up speed.
 But in essence, it's just a dictionary.

 After attacker gains the access to password hashes, they can check if any of them is in the rainbow table.
-Of course, it is impossible to store all hashes in a table.
+Of course, it is impossible to store all hashes on a table.
 But if passphrases use simple words and they were hashed just once, there is a large possibility that a good rainbow able will contain the password.

 The term "rainbow table" refers to the way different reduction functions are used in each column of the table to increase the success rate of the attack.
 When colors are used to represent the reduction functions, a rainbow appears in the rainbow table.

-## Allowing None as legitimate algorithm
+## Allowing None as a legitimate algorithm

-If developer lets "None" be permitted as the algorithm value, an attacker can simply use it to replace the valid algorithm and then get rid of the signature
+If the developer lets "None" be permitted as the algorithm value, an attacker can simply use it to replace the valid algorithm and then get rid of the signature
 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9
 .